 Andrea Riseborough, Paddy Considine, Michael Palin and Roger Ashton-Griffiths also star.

-When I first realised thatThe Boss Baby was about a smart / adult-like briefcase carrying baby, I feared that as I watched the movie, I’d miss the only other smart / adult-like baby I’d ever known and loved.
+When I first realised thatThe Boss Baby was about a smart/adult-like briefcase carrying baby, I feared that as I watched the movie, I’d miss the only other smart/adult-like baby I’d ever known and loved.
 I’m of course talking about the lovable Stewie Griffin of Seth MacFarlane’s Family Guy.
-Luckily though, as I watched the Tom McGrath directed animated movie, not for a single second did the delightful Stewie G. pop into my mind.
+Luckily, as I watched the Tom McGrath directed animated movie, not for a single second did the delightful Stewie G. pop into my mind.
 There was simply too much engaging fun, imagination and general cuteness going on in The Boss Baby.

-Undoubtably, the person behind the story of The Boss Baby (Marla Frazee) is an individual with a great imagination – not unlike the film’s main character, Timmy (Miles Bakshi) – and many other children you may or may not know.
-Naturally, kids are going to have a good time with The Boss Baby but you absolutely don’t have to be a kid to like it.
+Undoubtably, the person behind the story of The Boss Baby (Marla Frazee) is an individual with a great imagination – not unlike the film’s main character, Timmy (Miles Bakshi), and many other children you may or may not know.
+Naturally, kids are going to have a good time with The Boss Baby.
+But thank goodness, you absolutely don’t have to be a kid to like it.

-There were some things that happened in this movie that really reminded me that I was watching an animation, meaning that the rules of what may or may not happen in an everyday situation simply have to be discarded completely.
-Usually I’m fine with suspending my disbelief but with this movie for some reason, I was sometimes less able to do so.
+There were some things that happened in The Boss Baby that really reminded me that I was watching an animation, meaning the rules of what may or may not happen in an everyday situation simply have to be discarded completely.
+Usually I’m fine with suspending my disbelief, but with this movie, for some reason, I was sometimes less able to do so.